Revvitapps/difiore-site-next/migration-notes/resend-dns-and-verification.md

 - After launch, verify real-time traffic is registering in GA4.

 ### Google Search Console
 - Preferred verification method: HTML file upload.
-Download the existing `googlexxxxxxxxxxxx.html` file from the current site, place it in the Next.js `public/` directory, and keep it there before launch so the verification persists once DNS switches.
+Download the existing `googlexxxxxxxxxxxx.html` file from the current site, place it in the Next.js `public/` directory (replace `google-site-verification-placeholder.html`), and keep it there before launch so the verification persists once DNS switches.
 - Alternative: meta tag in `app/layout.tsx` if the original file is unavailable.
 - Once live, re-submit `https://difiorebuilders.com/sitemap.xml` inside Search Console.